 What happens at the tax year end?

-As long as you are employed at 5 April, the end of the tax year, your employer will give you an ‘end of year certificate’ – form P60 or its equivalent – by 31 May.
-This shows your pay and the tax deducted, and possibly any pay and tax from an earlier employment in the same tax year.
+As long as you are employed (or receiving a pension) at 5 April, the end of the tax year, your employer (or pension provider) will give you an ‘end of year certificate’ – form P60 or its equivalent – by 31 May.
+This shows your pay (or pension) and the tax deducted in the tax year, and possibly any pay and tax from an earlier employment in the same tax year.

 Most employers now operate PAYE in real time – ‘real time information’.
 This means that each time they pay you they tell HMRC how much they have paid you and how much tax they have taken off.
 After the end of the tax year, HMRC check that the tax deducted is the right amount, according to their calculations.
 If it is, no further action is likely to be needed.
 If their calculations show that the right tax has not been deducted, HMRC will contact you.
 See our section ‘what if I do not pay enough tax?’ for more information on this.

 However, if HMRC do not have correct and current information about your circumstances, their records might show nothing is due back to you or owed by you, but you might need to take action.
 There is more information on reconciliations and refunds below.

 Although the PAYE system sounds quite simple, it does not always result in you paying the correct amount of tax.
 So it is very important that you check:

 - that HMRC have used information about you correctly in working out your tax code;